Boundary conditions dependence of the phase transition in the quantum Newman-Moore model: Conclusions

 In this work, we used the cycles of the cellular automaton Rule 60 to describe the symmetries of the quantum triangular plaquette model.
-We found that the attractor structure of Rule 60 plays an important role in the characterization of the degeneracies of the ground states of the classical TPM, allowing in turn to construct the symmetry operators of the QTPM.
-In this way, the existence or absence of stable cycles in Rule 60 imply whether it is possible or not for the QTPM to display spontaneous symmetry breaking of the corresponding symmetries, which in turn impacts on the nature of the quantum phase transition at the self-dual point.
+We found that the attractor structure of Rule 60 plays an important role in the characterisation of the degeneracies of the ground states of the classical TPM, allowing in turn the construction od the symmetry operators of the QTPM.
+In this way, the existence or absence of stable cycles for Rule 60 imply whether it is possible or not for the QTPM to display SSB, which in turn impacts the nature of the quantum phase transition at the self-dual point.
 These general observations are also consistent with the finite size trends from our numerical simulations.
+In contrast to our work here, Ref.~\cite{2021_Zhou_Pollmann} considered square lattices with PBC but without distinguishing systems with multiple or single classical ground states.
+Our results here indicate that systems with single classical minima (as those in Ref.~\cite{2021_Zhou_Pollmann}) always have a first-order quantum phase transitions, with the addition of SSB in the low lying spectra for other system sizes.

 A full description of the QTPM phase transition would require a field theoretical description and a renormalization group treatment; we leave these tasks for future works.
+Another possible extension of our work, for example using the method of Ref.~\cite{2023_Causer}, is the analysis of the finite temperature phase diagram of quantum TPM.
+As implied by Refs.~\cite{2020_Grover,2020_Grover_2,2023_boulder_school_grover}, for the $T\neq0$ case, when there does not exist an extensive number of constraints of products of spins equal to one, then there exists no thermal phase transition.
+The reverse is not always true.
+Most cases of models with an extensive number of constraints of products of spins equal to one exhibit a finite temperature phase transition, which is what we also expect for the quantum TPM

+Lastly, for system sizes where multiple ground states are encountered we observe the energy gap vanishing exponentially fast, see Appendix \ref{appendixB}.
+In contrast, for the 3-XORSAT instance studied in Ref.~\cite{2021_Medina}, the gap vanishes only polynomially.
+Further studies would be needed for resolving the origin of this discrepancy, as it would reflect on the applicability of quantum annealing.